 Throughout the workshop, participants will conduct a small research project focusing on one or more astrophysical objects that they observe and collect data on.
 The project will culminate in a 5-10 minute presentation of the project's procedures and findings, as well as submission of a research log and brief summary of results.

 Strong applicants will exhibit a desire to pursue science in college and/or as a professional career.
-They will have a particular interest in astronomy and a good overall academic record (GPA of 3.0 or above).
 Priority will be given to students who can attend the full program (all 8 weeks).

 Times: 7:30-10:30 PM (± 1 hour depending on week)